Olympic Studios: Barnes studios recording history

-In 1969, Ella Fitzgerald arrived to record at the studio, and in 1971 BB King arrived to record his In London LP with some of the rock musicians regularly to be found at Olympic.
+In 1969, Ella Fitzgerald arrived to record at the studio, and in 1971 B. B. King arrived to record his In London LP with some of the rock musicians regularly to be found at Olympic.

 The Who came to Olympic for their albums Who's Next (1971), Quadrophenia (1973), and Who Are You (1978).
 Queen recorded part of their landmark album A Night at the Opera (1975), shortly after David Bowie had completed his album Diamond Dogs.
 Olympic also saw the production of numerous other landmark albums and singles, by the Small Faces, Traffic, Hawkwind, Deep Purple, Soft Machine, Blind Faith, the Seekers and the Moody Blues.
 Procol Harum recorded all tracks for their eponymous first album Procol Harum (1967) at Olympic, including the single "A Whiter Shade of Pale".

-In 1969, Grant commissioned his father to re-design studio Two, as the now unexpectedly popular studio was causing problems with sound transmission to Studio One.
+In 1969, Grant commissioned his father to re-design Studio Two, as the now unexpectedly popular studio was causing problems with sound transmission to Studio One.
 Studio One for example might be recording classical music by Elgar, while Studio Two would be hosting sessions with the Rolling Stones.
 Robertson Grant successfully innovated a completely floating space weighing seventeen tons, supported by rubber pads.
-The décor and furnishing of the new studio Two was designed by Mick Jagger.
+The décor and furnishing of the new Studio Two was designed by Jagger.
 Later on, Grant added probably the first instant acoustic change, using rough sawn wooden slats which could cover or reveal sound-absorbing panels behind them and change the acoustic sound.
 This made the room suitable for the recording of both rock and orchestral music, at the pull of a cord.

 By the turn of the 1970s, many orchestral works and film scores, such as the original album version of the rock musical Jesus Christ Superstar, were also being recorded at Olympic.
-The studio produced film music for The Prime of Miss Jean Brodie (1968), The Italian Job (1969), the movie version of Jesus Christ Superstar (1973), The Rocky Horror Picture Show (recorded in studio Two in 1975) and Life of Brian (1979), amongst others.
+The studio produced film music for The Prime of Miss Jean Brodie (1968), The Italian Job (1969), the movie version of Jesus Christ Superstar (1973), The Rocky Horror Picture Show (recorded in Studio Two in 1975) and Life of Brian (1979), amongst others.

 Olympic Studios' sound mixing desks were a creation of the maintenance staff and built specially for the studios.
 They became known as Olympic desks and were developed by Dick Swettenham, Keith Grant, and later Jim McBride in conjunction with Jim Dowler.
 Swettenham later started to manufacture the consoles commercially as Helios desks.
-The first desk of this type was commissioned by Grant as Helios One for studio Two.
-Olympic desks and their Helios spin-offs are still highly regarded and sought-after for their sonic qualities today.
+The first desk of this type was commissioned by Grant as Helios One for Studio Two.
+Olympic desks and their Helios spin-offs are still highly regarded and sought after for their sonic qualities today.